idalz/car-price-prediction/README.md

 5. **Web Application**: A user-friendly web application is developed to allow users to input car features and receive price predictions.

 By combining data collection, preprocessing, model training, model evaluation, and web development techniques, this project offers a comprehensive solution for car price prediction that is easily accessible and usable by users.

-To explore the detailed research and analysis conducted for the project, refer to the project's [Research Notebook](https://github.com/idalz/car-price-prediction/blob/main/research/00_idalz_research-notebook.ipynb).

 ---
 ## Core Technologies